Studio East Zoom Safety Statement

 - A note on Breakout Rooms:

 - Breakout rooms is a function in Zoom where teachers can separate students into separate “virtual classrooms” so they can work together on smaller group projects.
 Breakout rooms will only be used for grades 3 and up.
-Teachers will jump frequently between breakout rooms but there will be some time students will be on their own, unmonitored by a teacher.
-Students have the option to call the teacher to your room at any point and the teacher will be always be available via private chat even while in a different breakout room.
-It is our expectation of all students to be on their best behavior in breakout rooms and to treat others with respect.
-If this rule cannot be followed students will lose Breakout Room privileges.
+Teachers will jump frequently between breakout rooms but there will be times students will be on their own not monitored by a teacher.
+Students have the option to call the teacher to your room at any point and the teacher will always be available via private chat even while in a different breakout room.
+It is our expectation all students be on their best behavior in breakout rooms and will treat others with respect.
+If this rule cannot be followed, students will lose Breakout Room privileges.

-Should you have any questions about these procedures, please email Interim Education Director Kaysy Ostrom at email@example.com.
+Should you have any questions about these procedures, please email Education Director Kaysy Ostrom at email@example.com.